 Watch The Height Settings

-One of the biggest problems that many lawns can encounter is being mowed on a low height setting.
-Most all mowers will come with a lever or knob that allows you to adjust the blades.
+One of the biggest problems that many lawns can encounter is being mown on a low height setting.
+Most mowers will come with a lever or knob that allows you to adjust the blades.
 By moving the blades up or down, you can get a close cut.
 Close cuts, however, aren’t always a good thing as they can be incredibly damaging to your lawn.
 While some mowers do go lower, the lowest height you should use is 1.5 inches.

 Even in this setting, your grass can become damaged.
 Every different species of grass has a different height that it can be cut to.
 Some will only let you cut them slightly below two inches while others are hardy enough to cut down to the 1.5-inch standard.
 Before you mow your lawn, you should always find out what type of grass you have to avoid damage.

 If you do happen to cut your grass too low, you could end up with a dead patch or yard.
 You may even find that the grass you mowed has stunted growth and dies off slowly over time.
 It’s important to be careful and double-check your blade setting each time you mow.